albertogallini/txn_engine/Readme.md

 The system includes comprehensive error handling with specific error messages for various conditions like insufficient funds, account not found, and transaction disputes.
 The system handles the following error conditions:

-Semantic errors - error condition on transaction semantic:<br>
+Semantic errors - error conditions on transaction semantic:<br>

 - **EngineError::DifferentClient**: If a dispute/resolve/chargeback is attempted on a transaction from a different client.
 - **EngineError::NoAmount**: If a transaction does not have an amount.